rowenasabellita/TablonNHS-E-Learning-Portal/README.md

 3. Open XAMPP and Start Apache and MySql
 4. Import Sql file of the system
 5. Use command Scripts\activate in your directory inside the env, change directory
+6. Run command pip install mysqlclient
-6. To run application, use command: python manage.py runserver
+7. To run application, use command: python manage.py runserver